Susan McDougal: Whitewater

-McDougal was convicted of her role in Whitewater on May 28, 1996, and was sentenced to spend time in prison for four counts of fraud and conspiracy relating to the Whitewater scandal, but her prison term did not begin until March 7, 1998, as there were other court proceedings.
-Following her ex-husband's James (Jim) B. McDougal's conviction but prior to his sentencing, he began to co-operate with the Office of Independent Counsel and tried to persuade her to do likewise to avoid a prison sentence.
+McDougal was convicted of her role in the Whitewater case on May 28, 1996, and was sentenced to spend two years in prison for four counts of fraud and conspiracy, but her prison term did not begin until March 7, 1998, as there were other court proceedings.
+Following her ex-husband James (Jim) B. McDougal's conviction but prior to his sentencing, he began to co-operate with the Office of Independent Counsel and tried to persuade her to do likewise to avoid a prison sentence.

 Susan's defense lawyer, Mark Geragos, stated that her ex-husband told her that Deputy Independent Counsel W. Hickman Ewing Jr. would be able to "get Clinton with a sex charge" before the 1996 election if she agreed to lie and say she had had an affair with Clinton.
 She has always denied ever having had an affair with Clinton.

 Ewing denied to reporters, during a break in the proceedings, that he had ever heard of such a plan: "I never talked to Jim McDougal about that, and I wouldn't.
 I never heard any discussion along those lines in my office ever at the time frame she's talking about."

 Rejecting her ex-husband's advice, McDougal's sentencing hearing began August 19, 1996.
 After the judge levied a sentence of two years in federal prison but before she left the courtroom, Starr had her served with a subpoena for another Whitewater grand jury, to begin two weeks later.